jdeerhake/AssetUnify/README.md

 Usage
 -----

 After including asset_unify.php, add `AssetUnify\Packager::$env = "development";`.
-This sets the env mode - currently only "development" will do work, and it will simple keep all of the scripts/stylesheets in separate tags and not run minification on them.
+This sets the env mode - currently only "development" will do anything, and it will simply keep all of the scripts/stylesheets in separate tags and not run minification on them.

 To include packages on the page add `echo AssetUnify\include_stylesheets("dogs");`.
 This function will return a string containing appropriate tags.
-Optionally you can pass a second configuration object to this function.
+Optionally you can pass a second argument, a configuration object, to this function.
 Currently the only meaningful key is "type" which when given the value "inline" will render the asset in the page - `echo AssetUnify\include_stylesheets("dogs", array("type" => "inline"));`.

 Example page: